 Swing Era standards make up most of the repertoire, plus a few of Django’s original compositions, including future Gypsy jazz standards ‘Swing 39’ and ‘Hungaria’.

-Few people have changed the vocabulary of jazz as drastically as Parker, and few have proved so influential.
+Few people have changed the vocabulary of jazz as drastically as Charlie Parker, and few have proved so influential.

 The Kansas-born alto saxophonist was at the forefront of the bebop movement in New York in the mid-1940s and created a new way of playing over chord changes, with chromatic passing notes linking chord tones together, and a fresh rhythmic vocabulary.